16 Dec 2022

 I’m not sure exactly why Brennan Manning’s writing appeals to me so much, but I find his style very readable, his comments and suggestions highly motivating, and his anecdotes moving even when they relate events or situations which feel entirely foreign.
 There are some inevitable sports references, or mentions of something only relevant in the United States, but even those don’t detract from the overall book.

-Very highly recommended, although it no longer seems to be available for the Kindle, and I can't find it anywhere in paperback.
+Very highly recommended, although it no longer seems to be available for the Kindle.

 Review copyright 2022 Sue's Book Reviews